Law of Cosines Calculator

 What is the Law of Cosines?

-The Law of Cosines (also known as the Cosine Rule) is a fundamental theorem in trigonometry that generalizes the Pythagorean theorem.
-It relates the sides of a triangle to the cosine of one of its angles.
-The law states:
+The Law of Cosines (also called the Cosine Rule) is a fundamental theorem in trigonometry that relates the lengths of the sides of any triangle to the cosine of one of its angles.
+It is a generalization of the Pythagorean theorem and works for all triangles, not just right triangles.

-where $a$, $b$, and $c$ are the lengths of the sides of a triangle, and $C$ is the angle opposite side $c$.
-Similarly, we can write:
+Where $a$, $b$, and $c$ are the lengths of the sides, and $C$ is the angle opposite side $c$.
+The formula can be rearranged to find any side or angle:

 Understanding Triangle Cases

-When you know all three sides of a triangle, you can use the Law of Cosines to find all three angles.
+When you know all three sides of the triangle.

 - Given: Sides $a$, $b$, and $c$